 Artichoke Dip Goes Great With...

 The key here is crunch.
 Artichoke dip is creamy magic best scooped onto your favorite crunchy snack staples.
 For example:

 - Seeded crackers

 - Tortilla chips or fresh tortillas

-Put it on Everything!
+Put Artichoke Dip on Everything!

-i alway regret not making more artichoke dip while I’m at it.
+I alway regret not making more artichoke dip while I’m at it.
 At the very least a double batch.
 There are just so many fantastic ways to put it to use.
 If you make extra you’ve got a great component to slather on everything.
 Stop thinking of it as a dip and reframe it as a spread or stuffing.
 Especially this version.
 Here are a few ideas to get you started.